nextapps-de/flexsearch/README.md

 ## Fuzzy-Search

 Fuzzysearch describes a basic concept of how making queries more tolerant.
-Something like Levinstein distance can't be added because of the core architecture.
-Instead, FlexSearch provides several methods to achieve fuzziness:
+FlexSearch provides several methods to achieve fuzziness:

 1. Use a tokenizer: `forward`, `reverse` or `full`
 2. Don't forget to use any of the builtin encoder `simple` > `balanced` > `advanced` > `extra` > `soundex` (sorted by fuzziness)